pubkey/rxdb/docs-src/rx-collection.md

 // }
 ```

 NOTICE: `bulkInsert` will not fail on update conflicts and you cannot expect that on failure the other documents are not inserted.
+Also the call to `bulkInsert()` it will not throw if a single document errors because of validation errors.
+Instead it will return the error in the `.error` property of the returned object.

 ### bulkRemove()